ShaolunWang/computer-system/README.md

 Please note that the description of the course work might be updated from time to time to clarify things or fix mistakes.

 # Scoreboard #
 We will automatically run a series of hidden test inputs with your programs about twice a day.
-The scorboard is provided as a best effort service, do not rely on it as it may come down unexpectedly: no guarantees are offered.
+The scoreboard is provided as a best effort service, do not rely on it as it may come down unexpectedly: no guarantees are offered.

 [link to scoreboard be added soon]